nodeshift/nodejs-reference-architecture/metrics.md

   to get the 95 percentile over all instances over 5m window would be `histogram_quantile(0.95, sum(rate(http_request_duration_seconds_bucket{code="2xx", app="myapp"}[5m]))`

-* Export addiitonal custom metrics to provide key attributes about the operation of your application which are not part of the standard metrics.
+* Export additional custom metrics to provide key attributes about the operation of your application which are not part of the standard metrics.